 Arbitration is similar to a court hearing in that there is an appointed decision-maker, called the arbitrator, who is tasked with addressing the issues and making a decision that all parties must abide by and which is enforceable like a court order.
 A well-versed Ottawa family lawyer understands the many options available to individuals facing family law issues that could help avoid the court process altogether.

 Paul Riley offers assistance with a great range of family law issues both in and outside of divorce, some of which do not always require a hearing before a judge.
 Let a legal professional assist you in the negotiation of agreements and mediation of contested issues.

-A seasoned Ottawa family lawyer understands your interests in adopting an effective, cost-efficient, and timely approach to resolving your legal issue.
+Our seasoned Ottawa family lawyers understand your interests in adopting an effective, cost-efficient, and timely approach to resolving your legal issue.
 Call any time, day or night, for a case consultation on your family law matter.

 Now you can have your Consultation with Paul Riley any time from the comfort of your own home.
 With video calls from Zoom, your Team at The Riley Divorce & Family Law Firm can meet with you virtually, and learn about your case.
 All you need is a smartphone, tablet, laptop, or desktop with a built-in camera and microphone.

 Title: Responsive Firm